 "[BOT]" after a username indicates that it is a "bot" account that staff use.
 These are usually used for event purposes, or site testing purposes only.
 If it is an event bot, please treat it with the same respect as staff as mentioned above as these are run by staff themselves.
 In some cases, you may also receive a PM from one of the bots.
 These are sometimes automated, but the inboxes of bots are generally monitored, so if you reply, it's not an issue (however, you won't be able to reply to @Admin Sheep or @Mama Sheep as these bots are totally automated).

 If you joined CWS by logging in with Facebook, this currently cannot be changed.
 Your display picture will be automatically displayed on CWS using your Facebook profile picture.
 Please note that this updates each time you login.

 Otherwise, to change your profile picture, go to Profile > My Profile and then click next to your current profile picture.
 Then, click "Choose file".
 You can then browse your computer to find the image you'd like to have as your new profile picture.
 Please note that the uploaded image will be resized to 50px by 50px.
 Once you've chosen a new picture, click Save Changes and the bottom and then the new picture will be saved.

-If you have just changed your profile picture or flag but it seems to have not yet changed, this is probably a browser cache problem.
-One option is to refresh the page by pressing the F5 key on the keyboard (if you're on Windows) or just by clicking refresh on your browser.
+If you have just uploaded a new file to the site but the site is not displaying the changes, this is probably a browser cache problem.
+One option is to refresh your cache by pressing CTRL+F5 key on the keyboard (if you're on Windows).
 If it still doesn't work then you may need to wipe your cache completely.
 To do this, follow the steps outlined on this site:

 [top]How long does CWS keep me logged in?